 Hong Kong possesses an impressively diverse tree flora with 390 native species.

-This book celebrates the incredible diversity, beauty and biology of the territory’s tree species, highlighting over 100 important species that are individually illustrated in exquisitely detailed watercolour paintings by Sally Grace Bunker, an acclaimed botanical artist.
+This book celebrates the incredible diversity, beauty, and biology of the territory’s tree species, highlighting over 100 important species that are individually illustrated in exquisitely detailed watercolor paintings by Sally Grace Bunker, an acclaimed botanical artist.

 About The Authors

 Sally Grace Bunker, a former school principal, is a Fellow of the Society of Botanical Artists (UK) and is currently focusing on recording the tree flora of Hong Kong in detailed botanical watercolor illustrations.

 Richard M. K. Saunders is a Professor in the School of Biological Sciences at The University of Hong Kong.
 His research focuses on the diversity and evolution of flowering plants in Asia.

 Pang Chun Chiu is currently a Post-doctoral Fellow at The University of Hong Kong.
 His research interests focus on plant ecology and ecological restoration.

 “A monumental achievement that follows in the tradition of the great floras of past centuries.
 Sally Bunker’s vibrant and accomplished illustrations perfectly complement the definitive text.
 This scholarly and beautiful work is a permanent addition to the canon of classical botanical works.”— Richard Fortey, Fellow of the Royal Society, writer, broadcaster, and former senor scientist at the Natural History Museum

 China-underground.com includes thousands of articles on news, Chinese history, Chinese art, Chinese literature , China pictures gallery, videos, and Chinese cinema.

 - The Renmin University of China Business School's Executive Education Programme Ranks First in Asia and 11th Globally in the 2020 FT Executive Education Rankings